-The 2022 Little Woody will also feature a tasting of small-batch American rye whiskeys and bourbons from Westward Whiskey and other regional favorites, live music and local food vendors.
+The 2022 Little Woody will also feature a tasting of small-batch American rye whiskeys and bourbons from regional favorites, live music and local food vendors.

 Additional drink tokens can be purchased at the event for $1.
 Samples range from 2-6 tokens.

 Westward American Single Malt Stout Cask

 A celebration of Oregon’s legendary brewing culture, this whiskey grew out of our longstanding cask-trading tradition among a select group of beer producers in the Northwest.
 For as long as we’ve been making whiskey, we’ve traded our freshly-emptied barrels with some of our brewing friends in and around the Northwest, who have in turn “seasoned” them with Stout before returning them again.
 Our Stout Cask Finish begins with our Westward American Single Malt, and is then aged for one year in Stout casks.

 Bottled at 46% ABV / 92 proof

 A tribute to Oregon’s legendary Willamette Valley wine country, this elegant whiskey is influenced by the region’s premier grape varietal: Pinot Noir.

 This cask-finished whiskey reflects the vibrance of the Valley’s signature grape while allowing the bold, robust notes of our whiskey to shine through.
 Our Pinot Noir Cask begins with our original Westward American Single Malt, which is then finished for up to two years in French Oak wine casks from a handful of award-winning producers in the region.

 Westward American Single Malt